tarwn/lessthandot-hugo/blogs/content/posts/2014-02-18-dealing-with-the-mysterious-true-column-in-biml.md

 </p>

 <p style="text-align: justify">
-  So let’s take another good look at the error message.
+  So let's take another good look at the error message.
 It mentions something about data types not being correct.
 All the data types were simple varchars, numerics and datetimes and I was sure I mapped them to the corresponding <a href="http://msdn.microsoft.com/en-us/library/system.data.dbtype(v=vs.110).aspx">DBType</a>.
 After all, the code works for other tables.
 </p>

 <p style="text-align: justify">